 If you are in a relationship (including a same-sex relationship) with an Australian citizen, Permanent Resident or eligible New Zealand citizen then you may be able to apply for a Partner Visa.

-There are 5 partner visas that are discussed in this article:
+There are 5 partner eligibility pathways that are discussed in this article:

-The Partner Visa, also known as the de facto visa allows people who are in a relationship (including same-sex relationships) with an Australian citizen or Permanent Resident to emigrate to Australia.
-The relationship should have existed for a full 12 months before the applying for this visa.
-That is to be able to demonstrate that you have been living together for at least the 12 months prior to lodging your visa application.
+The Partner or de factor visa allows people who are in a relationship (including same-sex relationships) with an Australian citizen or Permanent Resident to emigrate to Australia.
+The relationship should have existed for a full 12 months prior to applying.
+That is to be able to demonstrate that you have been living together for at least the 12 months prior to lodging the application.

 For a Spouse Visa (also known as a Partner Visa), this is based on marriage, as opposed to a de facto partner relationship.
 This also includes marriages of the same-gender relationships.
 As a couple you must be legally married, be in a genuine relationship.
 You must also show you have a mutual commitment to a shared life to the exclusion of all others.
 Being married can “replace” the 12 month living together requirement strictly imposed on de facto relationships.
 You must still demonstrate you are in a genuine relationship despite being married.

-The Prospective Marriage Visa allows the fiance/fiancee of an Australian citizen or Permanent Resident, to enter Australia on a temporary visa.
+The Prospective Marriage option allows the fiance/fiancee of an Australian citizen or Permanent Resident, to enter Australia on a temporary basis.

 Essentially, you are engaged to be married at a point in time in the future.

-This visa is valid for 9 months from the day it granted.
-You will be expected to travel to Australia, marry and then submit the onshore partner visa (820/801).
-You must do this within the 9 month validity of the visa.
+This validity period is for 9 months from the day it granted.
+You will be expected to travel to Australia, marry and then submit the onshore partner application (820/801).
+You must do this within the 9 month validity period.

-There are additional fees to when you apply for the Prospective marriage visa (300) and then a partner visa (820/801).
-This is as opposed to applying straight away for a partner visa.
+There are additional fees to when you apply for the Prospective marriage (300) and then a partner (820/801).
+This is as opposed to applying straight away.
 Sometimes though it is unavoidable.